gcsosso/SOAP_GAS/README.md

 ## Features
 * Regression as well as classification capabilities
 * Full control of the search space
-* Full control of the genetic algorithm parameters
+* Full control of the genetic algorithm parameters, including early stopping criteria
+* Parallelisation enabled via `concurrent.futures`
 * Heterogeneous datasets containing different moelcules with different numbers of atomic species can be considered via the average keyword (see <REF>)
 * 3D molecular models of crystals, liquids or amorphous systems can also be considered
 * Compressed SOAP descriptors can be used to reduce the dimensionality of the descriptors (and thus the computational effort), see <REF>